emotorad-tech/backend-interview-task1-test/README.md

 Once the dependencies are installed, run the script by typing ``go run main.go`` into the terminal.

 This will immediately starts sending a random speed value in JSON format specified in the document every second.
-The hard coded MQTT broker host is assumed as ``localhost:1883``, the standard default unencrypted MQTT port.
+The hard coded MQTT broker host is assumed as ``localhost:1883``, the standard unencrypted MQTT port.